The following bylaws were approved by the members in November 2004; amended November 2011; amended June 2015; amended April 2021.

 Section II.
 Gaps in Coverage

 Should a matter arise that is not covered by these Bylaws but that is covered by any applicable bylaw of the RCDP, the CDP, or the Democratic National Committee, those of the higher governing body shall prevail.
-In the absence of any specific applicable Bylaws, Roberts Rules of Order, Newly Revised, shall prevail.
+In the absence of any specific applicable Bylaws, Roberts Rules of Order, Newly Revised.